brandmaker/devportal-website/src/content/guides/auth.md

 Prerequisits
 =============

-In order to authenticate a 3rd party application against your BrandMaker Instance and accessing the APIs of the BrandMaker Modules, you need an oAuth2 access token and a refresh token.
-BrandMaker provides a centralized authentication system for all customers (Centralized Authentication Service - CAS), which implements the standardized [oAuth2 Web Flow](https://oauth.net/2/).
+In order to authenticate a 3rd party application against your BrandMaker Instance and accessing the APIs of the BrandMaker Modules, you need an OAuth2 access token and a refresh token.
+The centralized authentication system (CAS) only supports the Grant-Type [Authorization Code](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow).
+BrandMaker provides a centralized authentication system for all customers (Centralized Authentication Service - CAS), which implements the standardized [OAuth2 Web Flow](https://oauth.net/2/).

 ### Required steps
 The following steps need to be done in order to register your app and